Yevhen Konoplyanka

-Yevhen Olehovych Konoplyanka (Євге́н Оле́гович Конопля́нка; born 29 September 1989) is a Ukrainian professional footballer who plays as a winger for Ekstraklasa club Cracovia and the Ukraine national team.
+Yevhen Olehovych Konoplyanka (Євге́н Оле́гович Конопля́нка; born 29 September 1989) is a Ukrainian former professional footballer who played as a winger.

-He began his professional career at Dnipro Dnipropetrovsk, where he made his debut in 2007 and featured in 211 matches across all competitions, scoring 45 goals and helping them to the 2015 UEFA Europa League Final.
-He then moved to the team who won that match, Sevilla, on a free transfer, and won the Europa League in his only season in Spain before joining Schalke 04, initially on loan.
+Konoplyanka began his professional career at Dnipro Dnipropetrovsk, where he made his debut in 2007 and featured in 211 matches across all competitions, scoring 45 goals and helping them to the 2015 UEFA Europa League Final.
+He then moved on a free transfer to the opponent team who won that match, Sevilla, and won the Europa League in his only season in Spain before joining Schalke 04 on an initial loan.
+In 2019, Konoplyanka returned to his native country with Shakhtar Donetsk, before brief stints at Cracovia and CFR Cluj.

-A full international since 2010, Konoplyanka has earned over 80 caps for Ukraine, and scored 21 international goals.
-He played for Ukraine in Euro 2012 and Euro 2016, and is a three-time Ukrainian Footballer of the Year.
+A full international for Ukraine from 2010 to 2023, Konoplyanka earned over 80 caps and scored 21 goals.
+He represented his nation in the 2012 and 2016 editions of the UEFA European Championship, and is a three-time Ukrainian Footballer of the Year winner.

 Club career

+Early career

 At age seven, Konoplyanka signed up for a karate class, which he did simultaneously with football, eventually reaching black belt.
 He is a product of the youth system of Olimpik Kirovohrad, and coach Yuriy Kevlych.
 He also participated in the Ukrainian National Youth Competition, representing DYuSSh-2 Kirovohrad.